SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Introduction

 \item We propose an innovative hierarchical annotation pipeline in SpaCE-10, which first produces structured descriptions of scenes via an automated pipeline and then generates compositional QA pairs through a multi-stage semi-automated pipeline.
 The hierarchical pipeline ensures the quality, diversity, and controllability of the generated QA pairs.

-\item We conduct extensive evaluations for nearly 30 open- and close-source MLLMs on SpaCE-10.
-Through our in-depth analysis, we draw several significant findings that will benefit the deployment of future MLLMs in the community.
+\item We conduct extensive evaluations for nearly 50 open- and close-source MLLMs on SpaCE-10 Through our in-depth analysis, we draw several significant findings that will benefit the spatial intelligence of future MLLMs in the community.

 \end{itemize}